christophcemper/christophcemper21/content/authors/christophc/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Digital Marketing
-- Computational Linguistics
+- Recurring Revenue Business
-- Information Retrieval
+- Preserving Earth & Energy

 # Education to show in About widget
 education: